 Although individual risk factors may be readily identified, research in a number of areas (e.g., developmental psychology, student success) has shown that many adverse outcomes are related most strongly to an accumulation of risk factors from a larger universe of factors.

-Early Alert: An outreach program designed for early detection and intervention for students exhibiting signs of academic distress.
+Early Alert (coordinated by First-Year Studies): An outreach program designed for early detection and intervention for students exhibiting signs of academic distress.
 Early Alert requests will be sent electronically to instructors of selected first-year courses through Grades First.
 The Early Alert intervention program is coordinated through the First-Year Studies program.
 The Thornton Athletics Student Life Center also uses Grades First Early Alert to request feedback from instructors on student-athletes who are enrolled in specific courses.

 Education-impacting disability: A diagnosed physical, emotional, or learning disability that makes a student eligible for services from the Office of Disability Services.